pranshiyadav06/review-bias-normalization/README.md

 This repository contains the source code to reproduce the results of the [AACL-IJCNLP'20](http://www.aacl2020.org/) paper [Unbiasing Review Ratings with Tendency based Collaborative Filtering](link will be updated after the paper is published).

+Appendix contains the derivation of the reverse tendency function used in our paper.

 ## Dataset
   ### We have tested the model on two datasets
   [Amazon electronics dataset (5 core)](https://jmcauley.ucsd.edu/data/amazon/)